junxit/us-congress-bills-117/bill.md

 ---
-legis-num: S. RES.
+legis-num: S. Res.
 487
 congress: 117th CONGRESS
 session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

-# S. RES.
+# S. Res.
 487

 > Congratulating the University of Wisconsin Badgers on winning the 2021 National Collegiate Athletic Association Division I Women’s Volleyball Championship.